CKParungao/amazon-rds/README.md

 10. **Take a SCREENSHOT of the WHOLE PAGE.
 Make sure that** `myapp-yourname` ** is visible in the photo.**

 ## ✒️ Part 3: Housekeeping
-1. Once you have finished the activity and obtained the required screenshots, delete all created services and instances in RDS and in the pgAdmin app.
+1. Once you have finished the activity and obtained the required screenshots, delete all created services and instances in RDS and in the pgAdmin app to avoid incurring costs.
-2. Select on the radio button of `my-first-db`, then click on `Actions`->`Delete`.
+2. Select the radio button of `my-first-db`, then click on `Actions`->`Delete`.

 ![image](https://github.com/user-attachments/assets/fc5113c2-19f8-4a9f-a703-b47d2580551c)